Learn about the science of climate change, the risks it poses and how human activity is changing our world.

 Climate Change: The Science

-Climate Change poses an increasing threat to the stability of Earth’s systems.
-If we want to protect our planet from dangerous and unprecedented change, first we must understand the science behind climate change.
+Climate change is one of humanity’s greatest threats.
+If we want to protect our planet from dangerous and unprecedented change, we must first understand the science behind climate change.

 Syllabus